A proposal is a written offer to solve a technical problem

 in an organization.

-the steps or stages of a process, but its purpose is
+steps or stages of a process, but its purpose is defeated

-defeated if the reader finds it difficult to follow
+if the reader finds it difficult to follow the connecting

-planned to read from left to right, and the connecting
+from left to right, and the connecting lines should be

-and you should make it a point to familiarize yourself
+fields today, and you should make it a point to familiarize

-Standards Association.
-These symbols may be used, by
+Association.
+These symbols may be used, by the way, in

-the way, in drawings as well in flowsheets.
-Labels should
+drawings as well in flowsheets.
+Labels should always be

-always be put on geometric figures.
-Whether labels should
+put on geometric figures.
+Whether labels should be used

 Flowsheets, like other figures, should usually be enclosed